octospacc/sitoctt/en/blog/2023-04-03-Tutto-Per-Non-Cambiare-Due-Pile.md

 <h2>The controls on the back</h2>

 <p>The <strong>TV has</strong> an integrated <strong>control interface</strong>: a simple <strong>wheel</strong> that moves in two directions and you press, and you can use to <strong>turn on/off</strong> or change source.<br>
 The problem is that it is in a <strong>terrifying position</strong>!
-It is practically on the <strong>side of the rear edge</strong>, the one formed by the continuation of the plastic structure, which maintains the television circuitry, behind the LCD frame.<br>
+It is practically on the <strong>side of the rear edge</strong>, the one formed by the continuation of the plastic structure, which holds the television circuitry, behind the LCD frame.<br>
 Practically <strong>I would have to bend over</strong> every time, sticking my fingers between the annoying obstacles that live on my desk.</p>

 <p>Maybe I should be <strong>thankful</strong> that those controls are on the <strong>left edge</strong> - since I have the other screen immediately to the right, things <strong>could have been worse</strong> strong> - and be satisfied... <em>what balls... piles</em>... no, <strong>balls!</strong></p>